Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 One can almost visualize the movement of the waves to perceive how the waves bring “the eternal note of sadness in.”

 Such association of positive hope and negative dejection runs throughout the poem.
 Each stanza, except the second one, is clearly divided into alternating tones of optimism and pessimism.
 The first part consists of visual imagery which exudes a sense of positivity when suddenly auditory senses are aroused to inoculate the negative strain.
-It was possibly because Arnold felt that the sensation of sight leaves little room for Imagination and therefore, ironically, conceals truth about the real spiritual order of things.
-This view, much in line with Plato’s philosophy was shared by eminent Romantic poets like Keats, Shelley and Wordsworth.
+It was possibly because Arnold felt that the sensation of sight leaves little room for Imagination and therefore, ironically, conceals the truth about the real spiritual order of things.
+This view, much in line with Plato’s philosophy, was shared by eminent Romantic poets like Keats, Shelley and Wordsworth.

 The fundamental note of Arnold’s poetry is, therefore, sadness.
 It is essentially a romantic melancholy, gaining sterner tones from the more definite anxieties of his times.
-Religion had been an imposing fabric of society up to mid-nineteenth century in England.
+Religion had been an imposing fabric of society up to the mid-nineteenth century in England.
 However, there was a certain weakness in its foundation which the movement of scientific study was soon to undermine.
 The impact of Darwinism was distinctly felt.
-Moreover, the rapid rate of industrialization, followed by a massive exodus towards the urban centers led to the alienation of the English people from the beauty and benevolence of Nature.
+Moreover, the rapid rate of industrialization, followed by a massive exodus toward the urban centers led to the alienation of the English people from the beauty and benevolence of Nature.
 Above all, poets and thinkers like Arnold suffered from an acute loss of cheerfulness that one owes to the possession of a satisfying faith.
 The vague Christianity of Arnold, the moral pantheism towards which all his philosophical reflections tended, seems to have left in him a void which finds utterance through his poetry.
 Consequently, such an utterance brings with it a romantic nostalgia: